Phase 01 · cold discovery · deliverable

 The wife is the forcing function

-7/7 among couple households.
-The wife has privately named the thing and has been waiting for permission to surface it.
+12 of 12 couple households.
+One partner has privately named the thing and waited for permission to surface it.
+Among the 11 straight couples, it was always the wife.
+The 12th (Lin-Marshalls, same-sex) generalises the pattern: Avery was the named forcer.
 Design the discovery flow to interview each spouse separately for a portion.
-The product is the wife, without being either spouse.
+The product is the partner who has already named it — without being either partner.

 "That is not the barrier, Min-ho."— Park Soo-yeon, Session 09